sabyrzhan/hr-leave-management-spring/README.md

 # HR leave management system in Java and Spring
 ## Overview
-Practice project to learn SOLID principle and CQRS.
+Practice project to learn SOLID principle and CQRS in Java.

 > WARNING:The project itself was not tested for stable working
 > since it s just a learning project.
 It does not include ant